-5) Some people have a washing machine in their home.
+4) Some schools have a washing machine.
 If you do, see if you can spot any leaks.

 Tips & Tricks: Like dishwashers and refrigerators, washing machines are large appliances, so look around the area for leaks, but don't try to pull them out or away from where they live.